 A dying antiques dealer must hunt for the hidden treasures that he hopes will save his reputation, his family, and his community's endangered way of life.

-THE JUNK BUSINESS is drama in the tradition of SIDEWAYS, TERMS OF ENDEARMENT, and SILVER LININGS PLAYBOOK.
+THE JUNK BUSINESS is a drama in the tradition of SIDEWAYS, TERMS OF ENDEARMENT, and SILVER LININGS PLAYBOOK.

 In old New England there are people who make their living by buying and selling antiques.
 They call their way of life "the junk business".